-There is no other home in the world with a view like this one hanging over Lake Erie.
+There is no other home in the world with a view quite like this one hanging over Lake Erie.
 The enormous boat was once a cargo ship that carried well-known people such as Henry Ford and Thomas Edison to their destinations in style.
 However, its main purpose was to transport coal and iron ore around the Great Lakes for the Ford Motor company.

 The ship’s original buyer wanted to turn the Benson Ford into a hotel, but the local government blocked his move.
 The ship was then sold in 1999 to a father and son who use the structure as a holiday getaway.
 They also allow guided tours through the majestic ship.